Data collection for usability research

 Presenting Your Data with Confidence

 Finally, it's worth noting a relatively recent enthusiasm in the usability community for including confidence intervals when presenting the effectiveness results from a usability study.
-Sauro (2005) makes a case for the benefit of including confidence intervals in addition to point estimates (i.e. the basic task completion percentage that is commonly reported) in order to help convey the margin of error associated with the results, and to "temper both excessive skepticism and overstated usability findings".
+Sauro (2005) makes a case for the benefit of including confidence intervals in addition to point estimates (i.e. the basic task completion percentage that is commonly reported) in order to help convey the margin of error associated with the results, and to "temper both excessive scepticism and overstated usability findings".

 Calculating confidence intervals is a relatively straightforward procedure, although as Lewis and Sauro (2006) point out, there are numerous subtleties to be considered in your selection of method used.
 In practice, however, the results seem to be quite similar across the different methods of calculation, such that applying any one of their top 2-3 recommended methods will allow you to achieve the goal of communicating that a margin of error is associated with your results.